What is at stake in the Colombian peace process?

 There are powerful voices in Colombia questioning the peace process and criticising the government's "willingness to make concessions" to the rebels.

-The most vocal critic is former president Alvaro Uribe, who argues the rebels are "getting away with murder", referring to an amnesty offer for rebels willing to demobilise.
+The most vocal critic is former president Alvaro Uribe, who argues the rebels are "getting away with murder", referring to the amnesty offer for rebels willing to confess their crimes.